 If students are not in line when the classes come in at 8:00am, they are to enter the school through the front school doors.
+Temperatures will be taken in the front lobby.
 The Homeroom Teacher will mark them late on the Absentee/Late Form which is sent to the office each morning.
 Any student who comes in after that form has been sent to the office and/or after the bell has rung for the first change of class must report to the School Office for an Admit-To-Class slip and be recorded as late.

 It is the responsibility of the parents/guardians to be sure that children are on time for school.
-Excessive, unexcused lateness (more than 5 times a quarter) will result in a meeting with the parents and the administration.
 Being late can become a habit that in most cases is caused by a lack of organization.
 The child is learning an inappropriate lesson in life that can affect the smooth operation of the organization and have a negative impact on his/her progress in school.

-If children in grades 1-3 are late for school, parents may bring the student to the front lobby and then school personnel will escort the children to their classrooms.
-For the first month of school, parents of JrK and Kindergarten students who are late may escort their children to the classroom door.
-After that period, students should be dropped off at the school lobby and school personnel will make sure the children arrive at their classrooms.
+If children in grades PreK-3 are late for school, parents may bring the student to the front lobby and then school personnel will escort the children to their classrooms.